 Girls in Science

-Fostering confidence in the sciences through extracurricular, educational programing
+Girls in Science: Fostering confidence in the sciences through extracurricular, educational programming

 Get to know some of the Girls in Science by reading this blog post!

 For more information about Girls in Science, please contact Megan Carter, Girls in Science Coordinator at email@example.com (970) 827-9725×234.

 The Girls in Science program is generously underwritten by, The Harvey Family Foundation, The Scrooby Foundation and the Xcel Energy Foundation.